roytang/blog/collections/sketchbook/sketches/2013/08/59701764053/index.md

   url: https://www.facebook.com/stephen.roy.tang/posts/10152435490768912
 tags:
 - '2013'
-title: 'Bad puns and superheroes'
+title: Bad puns and superheroes
 ---

 <p>Bad puns and superheroes&hellip;I have no excuse for this one.</p>